pu2clr/SI4735/README.md

 | X1    | 32.768 kHz crystal |
 | SI4735 | digital CMOS AM(LW, MW and SW)/FM radio receiver IC |

   * *1: C7 and C8 are ceramic capacitors included by the author of this project.
 They are not present on original Silicon Labs schematic.
+Actually, you can use also electrolytic capacitors.
+Values between 2.2uF to 10uF will work well.
   * *2: R4 and R5 are pull-up resistor included by the author of this project.
 They are not present on original Silicon Labs schematic.
 This will also depend on other devices connected to the same I²C bus.  __Always try to use the lowest possible value__.

 __Notes from Silicon Labs Broadcast AM/FM/SW/LW Radio Receiver documentation (page 12)__: